-If you instruct the system to print one or more articles, the number of "Articles currently in print queue" indicates how many articles remain to be printed.
+If you instruct the system to print one or more articles, in the background, the number of "Articles currently in print queue" indicates how many articles remain to be printed.
 You can stop printing and clear the print queue at any time using the shorthand key A-Q.

 The bottom line in the Diagnostic window indicates the amount of free memory, and the amount of unused stack space in each of the 'forks' (internal processes) of the program.
-Mem is the total amount of memory that is not allocated.
+He may be amount of memory that is not allocated.
 Memory is allocated for each filter line, and for each article on the disk.